Does Astigmatism Have an Impact on Driving Performance?

 In a perfectly functioning eye, light passes through the cornea and lens.
 From there, it reaches a single focal point on the retina, a membrane at the back of the eye responsible for perceiving light.
 When everything works properly, those rays all converge accurately onto the retina, allowing sharp, clear sight.

 Astigmatic eyes are a little different.
-While several different factors can give rise to astigmatism, the most common is a physically elongated eye.
-This “football” shape, as opposed to the spherical one in normal eyes, doesn’t focus light as effectively onto the retina, instead slightly misdirecting some of it.
+While several factors can cause astigmatism, the most common is a physically elongated eye.
+This means your eye will look more like a football than a baseball.
+As a result, the astigmatic eye doesn’t focus light as effectively onto the retina – it slightly misdirects it instead.
 This is how astigmatism affects your vision.

-Blurred vision is the most common result.
-The actual severity of the symptom, however, is highly variable.
+Blurred vision is the most common result of astigmatism.
+The severity of this symptom, however, is highly variable.
 People with mild cases may go through life without ever noticing any defects in their vision.
-But, more severe astigmatism often requires extensive correction.
+However, more severe astigmatism often requires extensive correction.

 Detecting Astigmatism

 Checking for astigmatism is a routine component of most eye exams.
-As astigmatism can strongly affect visual acuity, ophthalmologists often catch it while testing eyesight using letter boards.
-Difficulty reading smaller lines is generally indicative of a vision disorder.
+As astigmatism can strongly affect visual acuity, ophthalmologists often catch it while testing eyesight using Snellen charts.
+If you experience difficulty reading smaller lines during that eye test, it generally indicates that you have a vision disorder.

-Keratometry has recently become more widespread in up-to-date clinics.
-Keratometers cast light on an eye, then measure its reflection in order to determine the shape of the cornea.
+These days, there is another common way to detect astigmatism in most optometry offices: the keratometer.
+A keratometer is a device that casts light on the eye and then measures its reflection in order to determine the shape of the cornea.
 Instrumental for physicians working to fit a client with contacts, keratometers can also help diagnose astigmatism by revealing abnormally shaped eyes.

 Treating Astigmatism

 Thankfully, treating astigmatism tends to be relatively straightforward.
-Corrective eyeglasses address the problem by providing focusing power to specific parts of a user’s eye, compensating for distortions caused by astigmatism.
+Corrective eyeglasses address the problem by providing focusing light to specific parts of the wearer’s eye, compensating for distortions caused by astigmatism.

 Contact lenses are also popular.
 Soft contacts aren’t always the best solution, as they mimic the shape of the eyeball (the basic problem behind many cases of astigmatism).
 However, rigid lenses work well, as do specialized toric soft contacts.
 Toric lenses are shaped slightly differently from standard, spherical contacts.
 Their irregular design creates differing focal strengths around the lens, allowing them to address the specific complications of astigmatism.